 Dalcroze classes enable the Book 2 and 3 child to experience the freedom and joy of musical training through the whole body.

 Percussion classes for the older students.
-This year we have body percussion.

 Theory classes Daily classes working towards grade 5 ABRSM are available at an extra cost, subject to timetabling.